Of the roughly 17 million vehicles Americans will buy this year, almost all will now come with backup cameras.

 What would have been a fairly minor bit of vehicle damage could now involve replacing a sensor or a camera, as well as the body work.

 This is borne out in the inflation numbers.
-Bureau of Labour Statistics analysis of inflation in the auto market shows costs have gone up more than 25% between 2006 and 2016.
-This is a faster pace than the overall rate of inflation which was about 19% over the same period.
+Bureau of Labour Statistics analysis of inflation in the auto market shows costs have gone up more than 25 percent between 2006 and 2016.
+This is a faster pace than the overall rate of inflation which was about 19 percent over the same period.

 More expensive repairs mean higher insurance claims.
 So even if safety features mean we are less likely to have an accident and make a claim, the damage costs involved have gone up.